apiraino/apiraino.github.io/content/2020-11-06-software-appreciation-7.md

 But it's really a formative experience.
 Here are some key takeaways I could think of right now:
 - You realize that often the "full enhanced" experience that JavaScript provides is just bullshit.
 I put the blame on who has developed the website, not on JavaScript.
-- The amout of trackers that pile up on some websites is perplexing (load any news website and have a look at the network traffic).
+- The amount of trackers piling up on some websites is perplexing (load any news website and have a look at the network traffic).
 You realize there's something deeply broken in their business model when they feel the need to profile their users so passionately.
 The "free content" on Internet spoiled us and we're not paying anymore for a lot of things.
 This has consequences.
 - It goes without saying that the same website without JavaScript runs faster on my computer.
 As a user, most of the time I accept a visually broken website until it's usable for this reason only.
 I don't care if it looks like shit: if it works I'm ok with that.
 - By intentionally breaking websites, you learn how they work.
 By allowing scripts one by one from a domain you realize what it's really needed and what is dubious stuff that apparently has no functional purpose.